-Revenues from customers in South Korea, Japan and the United States comprised 37%, 22% and 19%, respectively, of total consolidated revenues in the first quarter of fiscal 2005 as compared to 43%, 19% and 20%, respectively, in the first quarter of fiscal 2004.
+Revenues from customers in South Korea, Japan and the United States comprised 38%, 21% and 19%, respectively, of total consolidated revenues in the first nine months of fiscal 2005 as compared to 43%, 19% and 21%, respectively, in the first nine months of fiscal 2004.
 We distinguish revenue from external customers by geographic areas based on customer location.
-The increase in revenues from customers in Japan, as a percentage of the total, is primarily attributed to higher sales of integrated circuit products to manufacturers in Japan and higher royalties from licensees in Japan resulting from the growth of CDMA2000 and WCDMA in Japan as well as their success in exporting products worldwide.
-The decrease in revenues from customers in South Korea and the United States, as a percentage of the total, is primarily attributed to overall increases in revenues in geographic regions other than South Korea and the United States.
+The increase in revenues from customers in Japan from 19% of total revenues to 21% is primarily attributable to higher sales of integrated circuit products to manufacturers in Japan and higher royalties from licensees in Japan, both resulting from the growth of CDMA2000 and WCDMA sales in Japan as well as the success of Japanese manufacturers in exporting products worldwide.
+Combined revenues from customers in South Korea and the United States decreased as a percentage of total revenues, from 64% to 57%, due primarily to increases in revenues from WCDMA manufacturers in Western Europe and increased activity by Chinese manufacturers.

-First Quarter of Fiscal 2005 Compared to First Quarter of Fiscal 2004
+Third Quarter of Fiscal 2005 Compared to Third Quarter of Fiscal 2004